mjy2357/6000E_biomedical_chatbot/README.md

 ```

 # 3. Set training configurations and fine-tune the model

+## Before training, please ensure that the model file 'Llama-2-7b-chat-hf' has been placed within the project directory.

 **Use following commands on the terminal to fine-tune the base model.
 (The training process maybe quite long, we strongly suggest using the trained LoRA adapter directly).**